textbook/salary-stats/README.md

      - [Cloud Foundry][13] - install the CF CLI and run `cf push`

-     - Heroku - install the Heroku CLI and `git push heroku master`, but you will need to manually set up the buildpacks on the app:
+     - Heroku - install the Heroku CLI and `git push heroku main`, but you will need to manually set up the buildpacks on the app:

         ```shell script